-Table 3f- Impact to businesses relative to "current Euratom regime" counterfactual.
+Table 3d- Impact to businesses from most to least direct relative to "current Euratom regime" counterfactual.
 Costs are represented as negative numbers and benefits as positive numbers

-£m NPV to 2026/7
+£m NPV to 2026

 Low Central High

-Option 1- Cost of transition and compliance -£1.9m -£1.3m -£0.9m
+Option 1- Cost of compliance -£0.8m -£1m -£1.3m

 Nuclear businesses profits Zero

 Non-nuclear plant profits Zero

 Business consumer bills Zero

-3.86 In the "Do Nothing" counterfactual, where nuclear generation does not operate, existing nuclear generators would forgo profits, but non-nuclear generators would benefit from increased demand for their services.
+3.67 Relative to the "Do Nothing" counterfactual, there would be costs to non-nuclear plant that under the policy option do not benefit from making higher profits in a market without nuclear.
+Our analysis shows that the most direct benefit to business of the policy option is the avoided lost profits to existing nuclear plant.
 We also consider the impact to business consumers of energy.
 Consumers are largely affected by the pass through of costs in energy markets that are relatively automatic.
 For example, in the short term should less nuclear be available, we would expect bids for more expensive electricity from other forms of generation in the market to be accepted by suppliers and passed on to consumers energy bills.
-However, there are a number of steps here before it impacts the consumer and so it not considered as direct.
+But there are a number of steps here before it impacts the consumer and so it not considered as direct.